kjenney/php-webminer/README.md

 2. Output - Element name of Output XML

-Samples are inclusded in the /examples folder.
+Samples are included in the /examples folder.

 ### Outputs XML
 The definitions in the configuration define how the output will be formatted (element names).